tunapanda/swagmaps/README.md

 # Swagmap Viewer

 ## What is it?
-A [Django](http://django.readthedocs.org/en/latest/) app to host Tunapanda's [swag](https://github.com/tunapanda/swag/blob/master/Readme.md) system (hosted separately in the  [swagmap](https://github.com/tunapanda/swagmap)repo and incorporated as a submodule-- be sure to follow the setup instructions below!).
+A [Django](http://django.readthedocs.org/en/latest/) app to host Tunapanda's [swag](https://github.com/tunapanda/swag/blob/master/Readme.md) system (hosted separately in the  [swagmap](https://github.com/tunapanda/swagmap) repo and incorporated as a submodule-- be sure to follow the setup instructions below!).

 ## How do I use it?
 1. Clone this repo